Ai Accountant

 • Per user pricing, storage limits, admin overhead, scaling costs

-1. AI Accountant, automates bookkeeping and reconciliation with OCR for Indian bank formats, Tally and Zoho integration, automated dashboards.
+1. AI Accountant: automates bookkeeping and reconciliation with OCR for Indian bank formats, Tally integration, and automated dashboards.

 Building your document repository accounting system